 An avenue for like-minded people to come together to discuss and shop.
 The participants share information regarding products, offers, prices, and deals.
 On some platforms, it can be possible to create a custom shopping list and share it with other shoppers.
 Even though synonymous with the fashion industry, shopping lists are not exclusive in this industry.

-“here at edirect, our e-commerce experts understand the ins and outs of social shopping.”
+“Here at edirect, our e-commerce experts understand the ins and outs of social shopping.”

 tips to make the most of social shopping

-#1: select the right platform
+#1: Select the right platform

 To get the most out of social shopping, it is paramount that you do it via the right platform.
 It only makes sense that you have created an online store if it is on a platform that’s capable of generating leads regularly.
 The last thing you want is to create a campaign that is never checked by your target audience.

-To determine the right platform for your social shopping efforts, you want to begin by analyzing the target audience.
+To determine the right platform for your social shopping efforts, you want to begin by analysing the target audience.
 Get to know the participants in your audience and where they mostly engage.
 In doing so, you will determine the platforms that they regularly use.
 This helps you to choose one that will generate the most response.
 If your users engage on more than one platform, be sure to factor this into your campaign.

-#2: target your audience
+#2: Target your audience

 Your social shopping plan ought to focus on the target market.
 The main motivation behind social shopping is to increase conversion rates.
 In order to achieve this aim, you must come up with a campaign that concentrates on products which will motivate the target audience.